marcos-velasquez/angular-animations/README.md

 # ngx-gsap

-A lightweight Angular animation library powered by GSAP with a declarative, preset-based API.
+A lightweight Angular animation library powered by GSAP with 69+ preset animations.
+Highly customizable, declarative, and easy to use.

 ## Installation